No Going Back

 I don't think we're coming back from this.

-Since then: freelance web design at 19. music technology at uni.
-Startups, agencies, banks.
+Since then: started freelance web design at 19.
+Music technology at uni while freelancing.
+SMEs, startups, agencies, startups again.
 I built Java apps for Google Glass in 2013.
-I worked on a podcasting platform for six years.
+Wrote APIs, built front ends, created server rendering pipelines before Next.js existed.
+I worked on a whitelabel app platform for six years.
 I wrote a 12-week bootcamp curriculum that's now trained thousands of developers.
-I've been doing this a while.
+Built a social network for music.
+I've been writing code my entire adult life.

 The wall

 For the last few years, AI has been useful but limited.
-Copilot changed the game for writing tutorials.
+Early on Copilot changed the game for things I was doing at the time like writing tutorials.
 I could explain a concept and it would write the example code.
 95% accurate, maybe higher.
-That was impressive.
+It was impressive but not very disruptive.

-But there was always a wall.
-Eventually you'd hit a loop where fixing one bug creates another, and fixing that one recreates the first.
+Building anything substantial there was always a wall.
+Some blocker that killed progress.
+Eventually you'd fall into a loop where fixing one bug would create another, and fixing that one recreated the first.
 You'd bounce back and forth, never quite solving the whole problem.
 That was the ceiling.

 The cost

-I started at $20 a month.
+I started on the simple $20 Pro plan.
 Then I was bouncing between Claude and GPT.
 Then Claude Code arrived.
-Now I pay $200 a month and I'm creating more software than I've ever been able to create in my life.
+It escalated to the 5x plan.
+Now I pay for the 20x plan and I'm creating more software than I've ever been able to create in my life.

 It sounds expensive until you see the output.
-30 days to build something that would have taken a team of developers months.
+30 days to build something that would have taken previous teams I've worked with months.
 And not a rough prototype.
-Production-quality software with more polish than I could have added manually, because I have time to add finesse I never would have had before.
+It's good software with more polish than I would have ever added manually for an MVP.

 What the job becomes